MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - F07 Footer, Social Media Links and Newsletter Subscribe option

 The footer is consistent across all pages, being easy to recognise, find and use.
 It has the address and contact details to the left.
 Centrally there are the main social media platforms that will link the user to Gather Round's social media platforms, these all opening in a new window.
 To the right there is an option for the user to enter their email to join the mailing list for both further information but to also curate an UX of being part of a community and connecting with other like-minded people.
 The form prompts the user to enter an email in order to submit the form.
-The footer is responsive to smaller device sizes using grid functions.
+Once completed the form correctly submits the data to the Code Institute dump that produces a read out for the purposes of this site.The footer is responsive to smaller device sizes using grid functions.

 ![Social signup](documentation/f07-footer.png)